-View Source Exception behaviour (Elixir v1.16.2)
+View Source Exception behaviour (Elixir v1.18.1)

-Functions to format throw/catch/exit and exceptions.
+Functions for dealing with throw/catch/exit and exceptions.

-Do not rely on the particular format returned by the format* functions in this module.
+Do not rely on the particular format returned by the functions in this module.
 They may be changed in future releases in order to better suit Elixir's tool chain.
 In other words, by using the functions in this module it is guaranteed you will format exceptions as in the current Elixir version being used.

 Summary